WICG/pending-beacon/explainers/beacon_api.md

 This design has limited privacy ramifications above the existing beaconing methods - it extends the existing beacon API and makes it more reliable.
 However, it may break existing means that users have of blocking beaconing - since the browser itself sends beacons ‘behind the scenes’ (so to speak), special support may be needed to allow extension authors to block the sending (or registering) of beacons.

 Specifically, beacons will have the following privacy requirements:
-*   Beacons must be sent over HTTPS
+*   Beacons must be sent over HTTPS.
-*   Beacons are only sent over the same network that was active when the beacon was registered (e.g. if the user goes offline and moves to a new network, discard pending beacons)
+*   Beacons are only sent over the same network that was active when the beacon was registered (e.g. if the user goes offline and moves to a new network, discard pending beacons).
-*   Delete beacons for a site if a user clears site data.
+*   Delete pending beacons for a site if a user clears site data.
-*   Beacons registered in an incognito session do not persist to disk
+*   Beacons registered in an incognito session do not persist to disk.
-*   Follow third-party cookie rules for beacons
+*   Follow third-party cookie rules for beacons.
 *   Post-unload beacons are not sent if background sync is disabled for a site.

 ## Alternatives considered